 While not all studies have shown such a high level of support for the system within China, all show a broad degree of support.
 See, for example, the study below.

 It is important to note that this survey only represents Chinese internet users that participated in the survey and is not necessarily a representation of how the country feels as a whole.
 There has also been speculation as to whether the participants living in China and accessing the survey on Chinese internet servers felt comfortable voicing any critiques they have for the system.
 However, the survey did provide a glimpse into the opinions of the local people regarding one of the world’s most controversial social programs, which is a valuable insight for foreign businesses looking to potentially hire professionals currently living in China.

 The potential consequences of your social credit score are significant.
 Therefore, it is essential that you can demonstrate full compliance with all labor and employment laws in China.
 Note, that this is not just about avoiding the blacklist: It is also about getting credit for your strong compliance record.

-Additionally, you can transfer employer responsibilities to New Horizons through our China PEO platform to benefit from our in-house legal and tax teams who ensure full compliance with local laws.
+Additionally, you can transfer employer responsibilities to New Horizons through our China PEO & Employer of Record platform to benefit from our in-house legal and China payroll teams who ensure full compliance with local laws.